 Kanuka is right up there with probiotics for digestive benefit.
 It has antibacterial and antiviral properties; it boosts gut-related immune functions, aids detox and nutrient absorption, and comes with calming, tonic effect.

 Oregano, known as a natural antibiotic, is the ultimate gut guardian.
 Effective against the kind of bacteria that lurks in bad food; it is also proven against virus and parasites.
 Plus it is calming on gas and cramping.

 When used in synergy, these three concentrate oils offer a natural arsenal to support the body against diarrhoea - without destroying the good gut bacteria that we need for immunity and healthy digestion.

 - Make a 'belly blend' with equal parts Peppermint, Oregano and Kanuka essential oils (in a dark glass bottle with dropper-top and seal).

 - Add 1 drop 'belly blend' to a charcoal capsule (the charcoal binds toxins and reduces gas).
 Take up to 2 capsules with each meal.
 (I used this method travelling through rural Nepal and stayed healthy throughout.)

 To aid recovery when it's too late:

 - Increase above dose to 3 drops per capsule, 6-8 times a day.
-This will help with symptoms of nausea, cramping and pain, and to inhibit and kill infection.
+This will help with symptoms of nausea, cramping and pain, and to inhibit and kill the infection.

 Medicinal-grade essential oils must be 100% pure.
-At Absolute Essential we use certified organic or wild grown (sustainable) plants to produce our oils and all extraction processes are strictly controlled to produce the best quality oil with a maximum purity and therapeutic value.
+At Absolute Essential, we use certified organic or wild grown (sustainable) plants to produce our oils and all extraction processes are strictly controlled to produce the best quality oil with a maximum purity and therapeutic value.
 See more at Absolute Essential